 - The Horn Book.
-The magazine is fairly expensive (if your library has it available for checkout, I’m totally envious – most libraries have a subscription but don’t circulate it), but if you don’t want to fork over the money for a subscription of your own, their blog is a complete treasure trove.
+The magazine is fairly expensive (if your library has it available for checkout, I’m totally envious – most libraries have a subscription but don’t circulate it), but if you don’t want to fork over the money for a subscription of your own, their blog is a complete treasure trove of amazing book recommendations.
 I love the “Recommended Books” column with both reviews and round-ups, and I especially love the “Calling Caldecott” section that focuses exclusively on picture books (the comment section is amazing).

 - Junior Library Guild.
 I won’t bore you with a long description of how this works (librarian nerd alert!), but each month they select a best book in every category you can imagine.
 You could spend the rest of your life working your way through the back lists – which, incidentally, I seem to be doing.

 - The Cybils Shortlists.
 Every year, a team of bloggers, writers, and librarians reads an enormous pile of nominated books and comes up with a list of a half dozen 5-7 of the best books in a genre.
-Check out the book lists for a whole slew of winners.
+Check out the book lists for a whole slew of winning book recommendations.

 - Amazon.
-I love their Books of the Month lists (in part because they aren’t huge) and I also look up my favorite books and then see what other books are recommended based on that title.
+I love their Books of the Month lists (in part because they aren’t huge) and I also look up my favorite books and then see the other book recommendations based on that book.